jonathanhliu21/simplevectors/doc/index.md

 ## More info

 For more information about usage, look under the "Related Pages" tab.
-For info about the API, look under the "Classes" tab.
+For info about the API classes, look under the "Classes" tab.
+For info about functions, look under the "Files" tab.

 ## License